heiswayi/thinkspace/_posts/2018-12-02-database-snapshots-sql-server.md

 **SQL Server Database Snapshots** is a useful feature that can be used for quick reverts of the database to the state it was in when a given database snapshot was created to the state at, but also for reporting on data and schema comparison between a source database and a snapshot.

 Database snapshots are available since SQL Server 2005 however only in Enterprise edition.
 Since release of SQL Server 2016 SP1 Microsoft made a generous step and unlocked plenty of such enterprise grade features.
 Since that database snapshots become ready to use in all editions, including Express.

-Warning
+#### Warning:

 > Database snapshots are dependent on the source database.
 Therefore, using database snapshots for reverting a database is not a substitute for your backup and restore strategy.
 Performing all your scheduled backups remains essential.
 If you must restore the source database to the point in time at which you created a database snapshot, implement a backup policy that enables you to do that.

-This feature has a clear syntax:
+This feature has a clear syntax, however, SSMS has no wizard or GUI and generation of multiple snapshots require some tedious work:

 ```sql
 CREATE DATABASE [AdventureWorks2016_snapshot]